clementgallet/libTAS/docs/guides/options.md

 ### Time tracking

-Some game expects, at some point, the time to advance, and wait in a loop, querying the time constantly until the time has advanced enough.
+Some games expect, at some point, the time to advance, and wait in a loop, querying the time constantly until the time has advanced enough.
 However, we only advance time during a frame boundary, triggered by a screen display call.
 To avoid this softlock, we can let the time advance after a threshold number of calls from the same time-querying function.
 This option affects sync, but the game should run deterministically.

 ### Savestates